andrewbutterfield/rtems-docs/eng/fv/approaches.rst

     Model checkers are tools that do exhaustive searches over models with a finite number of states.
-These are most commonly used with the finite-state methods, as well as the process algebras were some bound is put on the state-space.
+These are most commonly used with the finite-state methods, as well as the process algebras where some bound is put on the state-space.
 As model-checking is basically exhaustive testing, these are often the easiest way to get test generation from formal techniques.

-  Formal Development frameworks: e.g. TLA+, Frama-C, Key
+  Formal Development frameworks: e.g. TLA+, Frama-C, KeY

-    There are also a number of frameworks that support a close connection between a programming language, a formalism to specify desired behaviour for programs in that language, as well as tools to support the reasoning (proof, simulation, test).
+    There are also a number of frameworks that support a close connection between a programming language, a formalism to specify desired behavior for programs in that language, as well as tools to support the reasoning (proof, simulation, test).

 Formal Methods actively considered
 ----------------------------------

-Given the emphasis on verifying RTEMS C code, we rapidly focussed in on freely available tools that could easily connect to C.
+Given the emphasis on verifying RTEMS C code, the focus is on freely available tools that could easily connect to C.
-These included: Frama-C, TLA+/PlusCal, Isabelle/HOL, and Promela/SPIN.
+These include: Frama-C, TLA+/PlusCal, Isabelle/HOL, and Promela/SPIN.
 Further investigation ruled out TLA+/PlusCal because it is Java-based, and requires installing a Java Runtime Environment.

-Frama-C, Isabelle/HOL, and Promela/SPIN were all explored in more detail, and used in initial experiments to assess their suitability.
+Frama-C, Isabelle/HOL, and Promela/SPIN are discussed below in more detail,
-A key decision was also made early in the project to start looking at how to use formal techniques to do test generation.

 Frama-C
 ^^^^^^^